-Burnley FC in the Community’s third annual charity dinner proved a record-breaker raising more than £43,000 for the charity.
+Burnley FC in the Community's annual charity dinner a huge success

 Hosted by journalist, broadcaster and author Alastair Campbell, compered by Jeff Brown and held at the Fence Gate, the charity welcomed 220 guests to the annual black-tie event – the charity’s biggest fundraising event of the calendar.

 The event also recognised a number of individuals who have benefited from the various community programmes delivered by the Clarets’ official charity, as well as the outstanding achievements of the Burnley FC Women’s team and Scott Cunliffe (the Burnley FC fan who is currently running to every away fixture of the season).

 In attendance on the evening was Burnley FC manager Sean Dyche, club chairman Mike Garlick, MP for Burnley Julie Cooper, MP for Pendle Andrew Stephenson and Mayor of Burnley Charlie Briggs, amongst many others.

 The significant funds raised will go to supporting the non-profit work of Burnley FC in the Community which now spans 50 community projects, benefitting over 27,000 local people every year.